35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 [^16] The second staircase requirement was introduced for London in Feb 2023.
 The new[ Gateway 1 building regulation](https://www.gov.uk/guidance/fire-safety-and-high-rise-residential-buildings-from-1-august-2021) was introduced in August 2021.
 [Gateways 2 and 3](https://brodies.com/insights/construction-and-engineering/everything-you-need-to-know-about-the-new-building-safety-gateway-regime/#:~:text=On%201%20October%202023%2C%20the,some%20clarity%20on%20those%20issues.) came into force on Oct 2023.

-[^17] One advantage of BL's preferred strategy for Soutwark in 2019 would have been that 100% of any additional housing, after viability was achieved, would have been affordable.
-This became 60% in the actual planning permission and will remain 60% in the amended permission, with 40% going to BL.
+[^17] One advantage of BL's preferred strategy for Southwark in 2019 would have been that 100% of any surplus, after viability was reached would have gone towards additional affordable housing.
+This became 60% (after 16% GDV profit) in the actual planning permission and will remain 60% in the amended permission (15% IRR profit), with 40% going to BL.
+There is also a cap of 40% affordable housing.
+See Canada Water Masterplan, s106 Agreement, Sch 11.
+Pt 4, 2.
+Delivery Review, using ref 18/AP/ 1604 via [Southwark Council's planning register](https://www.southwark.gov.uk/planning-environment-and-building-control/planning/view-planning-register-and-comment-planning).